pazraveau/Global-Assemblies---Method-of-analysis/README.md

 This is done by running the LDA model for different numbers of topics and for each case, calculating the semantic coherence.

+*Figure 2: Topic diagnosis.*
 <img width="452" height="299" alt="image" src="https://github.com/user-attachments/assets/eb2c7e87-a999-4791-ba6f-b5f18093c0af" />

 ### 1.3 LDA model

-According to Figure, we choose 6 topics for an LDA model with Tf-IDF matrix.
+According to Figure 2, we choose 6 topics for an LDA model with Tf-IDF matrix.

 The output for an LDA model consists of two matrices: